ssoufiene/Camera_Radar_Fusion/README.md

 ## Camera Radar Fusion

-While recent autonomous systems often rely on cameras (looking at you, Tesla), radar–camera fusion remains a powerful and underexplored approach.
+While recent autonomous systems often rely on cameras, radar–camera fusion remains a powerful and underexplored approach.
 Cameras provide rich semantics but fail in poor weather; radars offer range and velocity robustness but sparse data.
 Fusing both yields stronger perception.

 Developing an effective radar–camera fusion system requires key design choices — **where** and **how** to align the modalities, and **when** and **how** to combine their features for optimal performance.